serval-uni-lu/divkc/README.md

 Here we run our approximate model counter with 1000 samples and an alpha value of 0.01.

-`sampler.r` can be used to perform random sampling:
+`sampler` can be used to perform random sampling:
 ```
 splitter t.cnf 4 > t.cnf.log
 cat t.cnf.log t.cnf > t.cnf.proj